langsari/the-noble-quran/README.md

 ## How to run this project :

-1. Open Laragon and click on start button.
+1. Download zip file and extract to folder 'www' on laragon or 'htdocs' on xxamp.
-2. Click on database for open phpmyadmin and create database then import database file.
+2. Run laragon or xxamp and go to phpMyAdmin and create database name laravel then import file laravel.sql.
-3. Open VS code and open project folder on it.
+3. open code editor and open .env.config file then set database connection to match yours then rename file to .env
-4. Type php artisan serve in VS code terminal and click the link to enter the Quran.th web page.
+4. open terminal and run commadn $php artisan serve and click the link to enter the Quran.th web page.